l3enjamin/ha-gtfs-realtime/README.md

 ## Devices

-Each stop will collect the arrival sensors together as a device.
+Each stop will collect its sensor together as a device.
 For each static data collection, a device is also included for managing the schedule updates.

 ## Services